Chest Pain Center Accreditation

 Chest Pain Center Accreditation Designations

-There are three types of designations for Chest Pain Center v5 Accreditation which are based on the facility's STEMI treatment strategies:
+There are three types of designations for Chest Pain Center v6 Accreditation each based on a facility's STEMI treatment capabilities and strategies:

 - Chest Pain Center